Packet pick-up 4:00-7:30pm (location will be announced)

 CAN ANYONE PARTICIPATE?

-Swim The Loop 3.5 and Motts Channel 1.3 are meant for the intermediate to the advanced swimmer and this event is considered an endurance event.
+Swim The Loop 3.5 is for intermediate to the advanced swimmer and this event is considered an endurance event.
 The distance exceeds 5K (3.1 miles) and with tide changes and time cut-offs the novice swimmer may find this swim a bit challenging for their level.
 The race will be capped at 300 swimmers.

 Mott's Channel Sprint is meant for the beginner to advanced swimmer.
 The distance is 1.3 miles and can take anywhere from 25 minute to 60 minutes to complete.
 The tide change is not as noticeable in this swim making it easier than Swim The Loop.